Accessibility on the Mascouche line

 Below are a few tips and guidelines to help make travelling easier.

-You can also download the PDF flyer to print (French):
+You can also download the PDF flyer to print (in French):

 Plan your trips

-Sign up to receive service status alerts concerning the boarding platforms for people with reduced mobility and the elevators.
-(FRENCH ONLY)
+Sign up to receive service status alerts concerning the boarding platforms for people with reduced mobility and the elevators. (in French)

 Autonomy